pepmartinez/keuss-server/README.md

 *  `stomp.port`: port to listen to for STOMP clients, defaults to 61613
 *  `stomp.keepalive_interval`: period in millisecs for the timeout checks, defaults to 2000.
 The stomp stack would check all active connections every so millisecs to see if a keepalive is needed, or a connection is to be closed
 *  `stomp.read_timeout`: millisecs of inactivity that would cause a connection to be deemed dead, when no session is yet opened or when the client states it will send no keepaives.
 Defaults to 12000
+* `stats`: declare keuss stats factories to be used later on queue namespaces.
+Each entry would define a specific keuss stats factory with a specific config, that can be then referred to by name
+* * `factory`: keuss stats factory name to be used.
+Can be `mem`, `redis` or `mongo`
+* * `config`: config object to be passed to create the factory
+* `signallers`: declare keuss signaller factories to be used later on queue namespaces.
+Each entry would define a specific keuss signaller factory with a specific config, that can be then referred to by name
+* * `factory`: keuss signaller factory name to be used.
+Can be `redis-pubsub` or `mongo-capped`
+* * `config`: config object to be passed to create the factory
-* `backends`: the queue backends to connect to; they define instances of keuss queue factories, and follow this schema:
+* `namespaces`: the queue namespaces to connect to; they define instances of keuss queue factories, and follow this schema:
-  * `factory`: a name for the factory
+  * `factory`: the keuss queue factory to use
   * `disable`: whether to disable it, defaults to false
-  * `config`: the keuss config for the queue factory
+  * `config`: the keuss config for the queue factory.
+Tehre is a difference with plain keuss, however: the `config.stats` and `config.signaller` should be strings, referring to factories declared inside `stats` and  `signallers`.
+Alternatively, the keuss way (passing a factory object) is also allowed

-keuss-server allows all backend types offered by keuss v1.3.7: redis-list, redis-ordered, mongo-simple and mongo-pipeline.
+keuss-server allows all backend types offered by keuss v1.4.0: redis-list, redis-ordered, mongo-simple, mongo-pipeline and mongo-persistent.
 However, the pipeline-specific operations are not yet supported by keuss-server

-Keuss-server comes with a sample config.js with queues of the 4 types supported by keuss, using local redis & mongodb servers
+Keuss-server comes with a sample config.js with namespaces and queues of the 5 types supported by keuss, plus all supported stats and signallers (using local redis & mongodb servers)

 ## Web Console
 If you're running keuss-server in localhost, and the http.port is set to 3456, open a browser at `http://localhost:3456` and you will get a simple web console showing a table with all the queues found and information about them